KDE/documentation-docs-kdenlive-org/tips_and_tricks/scopes/waveform_and_rgb_parade.rst

 - *Gradient reference line* (Context menu) - Draws a line from bottom left to top right.
 This is useful when testing color correction on a linear gradient clip (Black on the left, White on the right), to observe changes in each channels.

 To explain the last point a little more in detail: A black/white gradient draws a line from the bottom left to top right on the Waveform.
-When changing the colors, e.g. with the :doc:`/effects_and_filters/video_effects/color_image_correction/sat` effect or with :doc:`/effects_and_filters/video_effects/color_image_correction/curves`, the line will change.
+When changing the colors, e.g. with the :doc:`/effects_and_filters/video_effects/color_image_correction/sat` effect or any of the curves effects (:doc:`/effects_and_filters/video_effects/color_image_correction/curves_frei0r` or :doc:`/effects_and_filters/video_effects/color_image_correction/curves_avfilter`), the line will change.

 .. attention::
    Effects working on the saturation will not have any effect on a grayscale gradient!